• Skip to primary navigation

 Book Club Kit for Truly Madly Guilty by Liane Moriarty includes book club discussion guide and party menu.

-A copy of Truly Madly Guilty by Liane Moriarty sits on a table.
+A copy of the book Truly Madly Guilty sits on the table.

 In December of 2014 I was driving home from preschool drop off when the idea for the Peanut Blossom Book Club for Recovering Readers hit me like a ton of bricks.